How to Build a Marketing Knowledge Base to Power AI-Enabled Marketing

 Avoid Vendor Lock-In

-Your Knowledge Base is a strategic asset.
+Your Marketing Knowledge Base is a strategic asset.
 Treat it like one.

 Many CRM, email, and CMS platforms offer dynamic content capabilities, but with so many AI tools in today's martech landscape, marketers should be cautious about hosting their Knowledge Base in a dedicated app rather than a more flexible data management environment like a spreadsheet or database.